uc-cdis/guppy/doc/queries.md

 <a name="aggs-sub"></a>

 ### 5. Sub-aggregations
+:warning: **This section is for performing sub-aggregations (terms and missing aggregations) on documents.
+This section was incorrectly named as "Nested Aggregation" before Guppy 0.5.0 and has been corrected since then.**

+>The difference between Nested Aggregations and Sub-aggregations is that Nested Aggregations are performed on multi-level nested fields, while the sub-aggregations are preformed on different fields within a same level.

 Guppy supports sub-aggregations for fields.
 Currently Guppy only supports two-level-sub-aggregations.

 There are two types of sub-aggregations that is supported by Guppy: terms aggregation and missing aggregation, user can mix-and-match the using of both aggregations.
+For more information about ES terms aggregation and missing aggregation, please read: [Terms Aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html) and [Missing Aggregation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-missing-aggregation.html)

+> For examples in the following sections, assume the ES index has a mapping as the following:
+>```
+>   "mappings": {
+>     "subject": {
+>       "properties": {
+>         "project": { "type": "keyword" },
+>         "gender": { "type": "keyword" },
+>         },
+>       }
+>    }
+>```

 #### 5.1.
 Terms Aggregation
 Terms aggregation requires a single `field` for parent aggregation and an array of fields for the nested sub-aggregations.
 The sub-aggregations will be computed for the buckets which their parent aggregation generates.
 It is intended to show for each of the `key` of the single `field` in the parent aggregation, what is the distribution of each element from the array of fields in the sub-aggregations.